neon experiences (2026): After the big relaunch – is neon still worth it?

 • 1% per trade with foreign shares

-• No currency exchange necessary, as all products are converted into CHF
+• No currency exchange necessary, as all products are traded in CHF

 • Real time prices: Orders are executed immediately during trading hours at the then current price